jenbell27/MakeGreatMaps/README.md

 ## Example output

 See [this webmap](http://urbanobservatory.maps.arcgis.com/home/webmap/viewer.html?webmap=6211aae5a03148c4b646376e21afef76) for examples of how to use this expression in ArcGIS Online.
-Red trees represent a loss in forest area while green trees represent a growth.
-The larger the symbol the greater the loss or growth.

 ![Change Over Time](https://i.imgur.com/59i8SbD.png)